CodyT21/forum/README.md

 ### Editing or Deleting a Comment ###
 Manipulating existing comments works in much the same way to posts.
 These buttons will only be availble if the current logged in user has an id that matches the author_id of the comment.
 Deleting comments will only delete the associated comment, but the original post will be retained.

+## Design Limitations
+  - Updates to comments are not reflected in the corresponding post's 'Last Updated' date.
+This field is only updated for posts if the post title or content is changed.
+  - User creation is lacking in its implementation.
+It only offers the ability to create very basic users consisting of a username and a password.
+No other user information is stored and user login credentials cannot be changed at this time, although implementation would work similar to how post and comment edits are handled.
+  - Lack of CSS to improve the look of displaying posts/comments.